The insurance industry is slowly changing and there now specialist policies designed for hosts.

 1. You do need to tell your home insurance company if you're an Airbnb host

 Home insurance companies are rather old-fashioned.
 They don't have much awareness of how popular Airbnb has become, and most have done almost nothing to adapt their policies.
 As a result, they think of Airbnb hosting as being the same as running an actual B&B...

 If you don't tell them you have Airbnb guests occasionally staying at your house, they may refuse to pay out on an insurance claim you make - even if the claim has nothing to do with an Airbnb guest.
-Their justification would be that you had witheld an important piece of information that affected the risk they were taking in insuring your property (their jargon for this is "non disclosure").
+Their justification would be that you had withheld an important piece of information that affected the risk they were taking in insuring your property (their jargon for this is "non-disclosure").